List of accolades received by Netflix: History and achievements

 Directors Guild of America Awards and Grammy Awards.

-On January 12, 2014, The Square was nominated for an Academy Award, Netflix became the first high-profile streaming service to stream a film nominated for an Academy Award.
+On January 12, 2014, The Square was nominated for an Academy Award.
+Netflix became the first high-profile streaming service to stream a new film that went on to be nominated for an Academy Award.
 On February, Orange Is the New Black dominated the Satellite Awards winning Best Television Series – Musical or Comedy, Best Actress – Television Series Musical or Comedy (Taylor Schilling), Best Supporting Actress – Series, Miniseries or Television Film (Laura Prepon) and Best Cast – Television Series.
-On the drama side, Robin Wright won for Best Actress – Television Series Drama.
+On the drama side, Robin Wright won Best Actress – Television Series Drama.
 Later that year, House of Cards earned a British Academy Television Award nomination for Best International Programme and a Critics' Choice Television Award nomination for Best Actress in a Drama Series (Robin Wright).
-On July 10, 2014, nominations for the 66th Primetime Emmy Awards were announced, with programs produced or streamed by Netflix scoring a total of thirty one.
+On July 10, 2014, nominations for the 66th Primetime Emmy Awards were announced, with programs produced or streamed by Netflix scoring a total of thirty-one.
 Orange Is the New Black earned a total of twelve nominations, including Outstanding Comedy Series, Outstanding Lead Actress in a Comedy Series (Taylor Schilling), Outstanding Supporting Actress in a Comedy Series (Kate Mulgrew), Outstanding Directing for a Comedy Series (Jodie Foster) and Outstanding Writing for a Comedy Series (Liz Friedman and Jenji Kohan).
 Nominated for Outstanding Guest Actress in a Comedy Series were Uzo Aduba, Laverne Cox and Natasha Lyonne.
 Uzo Aduba won the Emmy, becoming the first actress from a Netflix original to win the award.
 In addition, Laverne Cox made history by becoming the first transgender person ever nominated for a Primetime Emmy Award.
 Meanwhile, Orange Is the New Black debuted strong, House of Cards increased the number of nominations from nine to thirteen.
 The political drama held Outstanding Drama Series and both leads in acting.
 It debuted entries in categories like Outstanding Writing for a Drama Series (Beau Willimon), Outstanding Guest Actor in a Drama Series (Reg E. Cathey) and Outstanding Guest Actress in a Drama Series (Kate Mara).